 Due to unforseen events I decided to close down Evolution Marketplace.
 We want to thank you guys for your effort and help making this the most profitable and popular marketplace.
 This wasn’t an easy decision but due to other marketplaces getting shut down and the forum going downhill I decided to cut my ties and exit with an eight figure profit.The millions from evo will be divided up amongst the mods a few admin and members.
 Since this is such an abundance of money I may consider buy ins from former evo members in exchange for 1k bitcoinis.
 I’ll be around for a short period of time before permanently moving to the caribbeans, I hope you guys understand.

-Bitcoin users are drawn to the crypto currency by its promise of privacy.
-Buyers, sellers and intermediaries believe they can all remain anonymous.
+Bitcoin users are drawn to cryptocurrency by its promise of privacy.
+Buyers, sellers, and intermediaries believe they can all remain anonymous.
 That does not mean they will be safe.

 Money Metals’ commitment to transparency, content, value, and service earned us recognition as “Best in the USA” among hundreds of other dealers.